pranayb/go/README.md

 Email me at [github@clarecorthell.com](mailto:github@clarecorthell.com)

-## The Open-Source Data Science Masters
+## The Open-Source Mathematics Degree

-The open-source curriculum for learning Data Science.
-Foundational in both theory and technologies, the OSDSM breaks down the core competencies necessary to make data useful.
+The open-source curriculum for learning Mathematics.
+Foundational in both theory and technologies, the OSMD breaks down the core competencies necessary to understnad mathematics.

 ### The Internet is Your Oyster